-- ➤ The first is the college "Honors" night where a small group of students are chosen by faculty to be the School's "Outstanding Graduate Students". - > The second is the School graduation event, which is typically organized by SWSA. - The third is the university commencement ceremony where you will be hooded as a Master's graduate.
+- ➤ The first is the college "Honors" night where a small group of students are chosen by faculty to be the School's "Outstanding Graduate Students". - ➤ The second is the School Hooding event, which is typically organized by SWSA and the School. - ➤ The third is the university commencement ceremony where you will also be hooded as a Master's graduate.
 Only students in the College of Social and Behavioral Sciences graduate at that commencement ceremony.
-This event reminds us that we are one unit in a larger organization and without that organization, the M.S.W. program would not be here and students would not have the wonderful opportunity that has been given to them.
+This event reminds us that we are one unit in a larger organization and without that organization, the M.S.W.
+Program would not be here and students would not have the wonderful opportunity that has been given to them.
 The people who attend this event to congratulate you (the university president, the provost, the college dean) have worked hard to give you a "step up".
 It is important to make sure you shake their hands on this special day.

-Students are strongly encouraged to attend both the SWSA Graduation Event and the University Commencement Ceremony.
+Students are strongly encouraged to attend both the School's Hooding Event and the University Commencement Ceremony.
 Not only are they great fun but you are the star of both shows.
 Don't miss it!

-It is the School's policy that completion of all courses except SW 625B is the minimal standard for being able to walk and be hooded at the college commencement ceremony.
+It is the School's policy that completion of all courses except SW625B is the minimal standard for being able to walk and be hooded at the college commencement ceremony.
+If you do not complete SW625B, you must create a contract with your supervisor outlining how the course will be completed.
 Note, since December 2001, the campus has held two commencement ceremonies per year: June and December.